She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 It came from her mother.

-A brown handprint bloomed across six layers of white silk.
+A brown handprint bloomed across the dress like an accusation.

-When the child’s muddy fingers touched her, something sharp and ugly snapped inside her.
+When the child’s muddy hand struck her gown, something hot and ugly broke loose inside Bianca.

 “Get her off me.”

-She tore her skirt free.
-The girl fell to her knees.
-White roses scattered across the rain-dark stone.
+She tore the skirt free.
+The girl stumbled and fell to her knees.
+The white roses scattered over rain-dark stone.

-“I’m sorry,” the child whispered, shivering.
+“I’m sorry,” the child whispered, shaking from cold and fear.
 “But I had to show you something before you marry him.”

-Then the girl’s hand disappeared beneath her collar and came back holding a broken silver pendant.
+Then the girl reached under her collar and pulled out a broken silver pendant.

 Bianca’s breath stopped.

-At the same instant, her own necklace slipped loose from the lace at her throat.
+At that exact moment, her own necklace slipped loose from the lace at her throat.

-The two halves swung toward each other and touched with a tiny metallic click.
+The two halves swung toward each other and met with a tiny metallic click.

 Perfect fit.

-And in the center, where the seam closed, a tiny blue enamel star flashed under the rain.
+And in the center, where the seam closed, the little blue enamel star caught the rain-light.

-There had only ever been two pieces like that in the world.
+There had only ever been two halves like that in the world.

-Matteo had made them from an old silver coin during the hottest summer of her life, when she was nineteen and stupid enough to believe love alone could protect her from her family.
+Matteo had made them from an old silver coin during the hottest summer of Bianca’s life, back when she was nineteen and reckless enough to believe love could protect her from family, money, and consequence.
 One half had stayed on Bianca’s neck.
-The other had been tied to the blanket of the daughter she had only held for a few minutes before the private clinic told her the baby was gone.
+The other had been tied to the blanket of the newborn daughter she had held for only a few minutes before the private clinic told her the baby was gone.

 Her mother had said the pendant had been buried with the body.

-Only one person on earth knew about the thunder song.
+Only one person in the world knew about the thunder song.

-The lullaby she had sung into a hospital blanket while rain hit the clinic windows and her newborn daughter’s fingers curled around nothing but air.
+The lullaby she had sung to her newborn beneath a hospital window while rain struck the glass and the baby’s tiny fingers closed around nothing but air.

 Livia Moretti moved first.
-Bianca’s mother stepped forward, face hard as glass.
+Bianca’s mother stepped toward the child, face hard as cut glass.

 “This is extortion,” she snapped.
 “Security, remove her.”

-Bianca threw out an arm without looking away from the girl.
+Bianca threw out one arm without taking her eyes off the girl.

 “Nobody touches her.”

-Adrian came up the steps, elegant in his black suit, jaw set.
-“Bianca, the guests are waiting.”
+Adrian came up the steps, elegant in black, already tense beneath the polish.

-Bianca turned to him slowly, still holding the joined pendant halves in both hands.
+Bianca turned toward him slowly, still holding the joined pendant halves between both hands.

 “Did you know?” she asked.